Judge Terminology

 - CFB: ChannelFireball.
 A former PTO.

-- CMC: An outdated term for MV.
+- CMC: "Converted mana cost", an outdated term for mana value.

 - CO: Conference Organizer.
 Someone who's in charge of running a judge conference.